TheNathanSpace/Ecosphere-Art-Generator/README.md

 Run the program with `python card-maker/make_stats.py`, executed from within the activated virtual environment in the base directory containing the `README.md`.
 This command will write card stats to `output/finished_cards/stats/`.

+To clownify, run normally as above, then run `python card-maker/clownify.py`.
+Output will be in `output/finished_cards/clown/`.

 ### Card Stats

 Card stats are read from the CSV file `assets_data/card_database.csv`.
 This file is the exact same as Neo's official